rbannist/ContainersOnAzure_SimpleDocker/readme.md

 <br>

-Notice the 'COMMAND' that was run.
+Notice under 'COMMAND' the command that was run.

 <br>